pcaston/OpenPeerPower.github.io/source/_posts/2020-02-11-android-16-17-release.markdown

 In addition to the tooling updates, we’ve also begun documenting Android and iOS differences.
 Keep an eye out for the Android and Apple logos to denote what works where.

-Over time we plan to bring Android and iOS as close together, in terms of features and the ways they interact with Home Assistant, as much as possible.
+Over time we plan to bring Android and iOS as close together, in terms of features and the ways they interact with Open Peer Power, as much as possible.
 To allow using both platforms in the same way, so that users who are using both platforms, or switching platforms, can use them without any modifications.

 ## Finale